gfin240/christmaswebsite/README.md

 This project was my first foray into website development, providing valuable experience in setting up a database to record wishlist entries and manage the removal of purchased gifts.
 I hope this platform adds an extra layer of joy and excitement to your family's Christmas celebrations!

 Feel free to explore the code and contribute your ideas to make this Christmas Wish List Website even more festive! 🎁🎅

+You can find the published version for my family at [https://www.gfin240.pythonanywhere.com](https://gfin240.pythonanywhere.com/).